Sir-Corgi/workshop/README.md

 - `ls` (look in a directory).
 	- Followed by either the directory you want to look into.
 	- Followed by .. (double dot) to see one directory back.

+Please check the box in the bottom left corner that says "Follow terminal folder".
+This will allow you to click and open files using the mouse.

 Run the following
 ```bash
 ls workshop